draftdev/jobs/ghostwriter.md

 - Flexible hours, location, and mostly asynchronous work
 - Competitive pay rate: $0.40 per word
 - Work directly with [Draft.dev's founder](https://www.linkedin.com/in/karllhughes)
-- Learn about and make contacts in a quickly-growing niche industry (developer marketing)
+- Learn about and make contacts in a quickly-growing niche industry

 ## Ready to Apply?